thanhdn1989/Keypay.UserCreator/README.md

     There is no mechanism for recovery yet, hence when user use the same file for their second run the ID will be generated from 1 again'
 + Solution

-    Always check if file is exist, if exists then we will try to find the latest ID of each field and start from there
+    Always check if file is exist, if exists then we will try to find the latest ID of each field

+    and start from there

+Update:
+  + Disallow Multi instance of application
+  + Make DoWriteAsync include (Generate Id, Generate csv row, write/flush to file) as an atomic operation => Ensure that there will be no threading issuse
+  + New bugs Trim input when generate csv line so that prevent the hacky case user try to input DateOfBirth_{space} hence it cause duplicate ID with exist one

 ENHANCEMENT